Sustainability | SocietyRespect for Human Rights

 TDK clearly prohibits child labor and forced labor* in the TDK Corporate Ethical Standards and takes various measures to prevent their occurrence.
 For example, to address and prevent the risk of child labor, we conduct regular verification of official documents and employee interviews at all manufacturing sites to prevent impersonation before and during employment.
 Furthermore, if employees below the working age are found, procedures are in place to provide educational training instead of employment and to cover the related costs to resolve the issue.

-Thanks to such measures, no child labor was found during fiscal year 2024 at TDK.
+Thanks to such measures, no child labor was found during FY March 2025 at TDK.

-We also prohibit child labor and forced labor in the TDK Supplier Code of Conduct and require our suppliers to be aligned with us in these efforts.
+We also prohibit child labor and forced labor in the TDK Group Business Partner Code of Conduct and require our suppliers to be aligned with us in these efforts.

 *Forced Labor refers to any labor that is coerced, such as by threat or intimidation of punishment, and is not voluntarily offered.